-PG-13 Players (PG stands for Peer Guidance) are peer educators from high schools across Middle Tennessee.
-Through their dramatic presentation of original skits, teen issues are brought to life.....not just talked about.
+PG-13 Players (PG stands for Peer Guidance) are peer educators from high schools in the Nashville area.
+Through their dramatic presentation of original skits, teen issues are brought to life...not just talked about!

 The PG-13 Players are teens from high schools across Middle Tennessee.
 Each year, they receive training to equip them with the skills needed to serve as peer educators.
 In addition, they use those skills to develop and perform new skits dealing with teen issues about which they are passionate.
 Through their presentations, teen issues are not just talked about, they're brought to life!